 In fact, it was due to such poor treatment options for presbyopia that a team including Professor Dan Reinstein developed a Laser Eye Surgery technique called Laser Blended Vision.

 First introduced in 2005, Laser Blended Vision has freed thousands of patients from the effects of presbyopia and allowed them to avoid the pains of traditional treatment methods.

 So there is life after presbyopia.
 Admitting your vision isn’t what it used to be no longer has to mean spending the rest of your life wondering where you put your glasses — it can be the first step to securing many more years of youthful vision.

 There’s no escaping presbyopia, so what age will it affect me?

-The effects vary from person to person and can appear as early as 35 or as late as 50, but most people will begin to experience Presbyopia in some form or other in their mid-40s.
+The effects vary from person to person and can appear as early as 35 or as late as 50, but most people will begin to experience presbyopia in some form or other in their mid-40s.

-So if you’re at that sort of age where simple tasks like reading the post or examining the ingredients on a product are becoming a struggle, avoid prolonging the inevitable and visit your eye doctor today.
+So if you’re at that sort of age where simple tasks like reading the newspaper or examining the ingredients on a product are becoming a struggle, avoid prolonging the inevitable and visit your eye doctor today.
 Once you have a clear diagnosis, find out if you’re a suitable candidate for Laser Eye Surgery (98 percent of people are), and take a huge leap towards restoring your vision to its former glory.